Matt Ryan (American football): 2008

 On October 30, Ryan was honored as the NFC Rookie of the Month for October following an impressive string of games in which he led the Falcons to a 2–1 record.
 Ryan became the first player in Falcons franchise history to be awarded this honor In Week 8 against the Oakland Raiders, Ryan finished with the highest completion percentage of his career (77.3).
 He threw for 220 yards, two touchdowns, and posted a quarterback rating of 138.4.
 He also completed passes to eight different receivers and the game was his third multiple touchdown game (Green Bay, Philadelphia).
-His first half passing yardage, completion percentage (81.3) and passer rating (154.2) are all career highs for a half and his two touchdowns tie a first half high, Ryan's final completion percentage of 77.3 is a career-high along with his passer rating of 138.4.
+His first half passing yardage, completion percentage (81.3), and passer rating (154.2) are all career highs for a half and his two touchdowns tie a first half high, Ryan's final completion percentage of 77.3 is a career-high along with his passer rating of 138.4.
 He was named NFC Offensive Player of the Week following his performance against the Raiders.
 He scored his first rushing career touchdown against the New Orleans Saints on December 7 with a 12-yard touchdown scramble, Ryan also achieved 3,000+ passing yards in the 2008 season being only the 2nd rookie to do so.
 Peyton Manning was the first.

 Ryan became the first Falcons rookie quarterback in franchise history to throw for over 3,000 yards in a season after finishing with 206 yards against Tampa Bay.
 Ryan's passing total also makes him only the 10th quarterback in club annals to hit the 3,000-yard mark and the first since 1998 when Chris Chandler threw 3,154.
 It was also his first overtime win as a starter.
-He was named the Diet Pepsi NFL Rookie of the Week for games played after his performance by the second time in his career.
+He was named Diet Pepsi NFL Rookie of the Week for games played after his performance by the second time in his career.
 Ryan finished second amongst rookies in fan Pro Bowl voting (416,468 votes), behind only Titans running back Chris Johnson.
 Ryan threw for a season-low 134 yards in Week 16 against the Minnesota Vikings, ending a streak of nine straight games with at least 200 yards passing, he finished 13-of-24 passing, throwing an 8-yard touchdown passes to Jerious Norwood in the second quarter; however, with this win Ryan led the Falcons to their first playoff berth since 2004.

 He finished the season with 3,440 passing yards, 17 touchdowns (one rushing), and 11 interceptions.
 He and fellow rookie Joe Flacco were the first rookie quarterbacks to lead their teams to the playoffs after starting all 16 games of the season.
 He is one of twelve rookie quarterbacks to throw for over 3,000 yd in their rookie season.
 On December 31, Ryan was named the AP NFL Rookie of the Year.
 In addition, he was named to the All-Rookie Team for the 2008 season, joining Steve Bartkowski (1975) and Doug Johnson (2000) as the only Falcons quarterbacks to ever claim this award.